lucia2007/discover-the-code/README.md

 ![Playground](./readme-images/) <!-- change the image>

 The playground section contains 12 rows of 5 squares and 5 circles next to each other.
 The squares are used for guessing the code, the circles display the clues after the Check button is clicked.
+If a user is unhappy with a chosen color, they can click on it and thus delete it/revert to the default background color.
+By clicking on a color in the color picker, this deleted color can be replaced by a new color.

 [Back to top](#contents)